zackbradys/rancher-airgap/README.md

 * [hauler/helm](hauler/helm/README.md) - provides the content manifest for Helm
   * currently supports: `Helm v3.12.3`

-**Note:** We are currently planning and working towards supporting every major supported version of our products.
+**Note:** We are currently planning and working towards supporting every major version of our products.
 We will continue to update to the latest until we implement previous major verions.

 ## Hauler Installation
 ```bash
 ### Hauler v0.3.0 (latest)
 ### https://github.com/rancherfederal/hauler